Thomas W. Ferry: Acting Vice President

-Vice President Henry Wilson died on November 22, 1875.
-Ferry, being President pro tempore of the Senate, was next in the line of presidential succession, and remained so until March 3, 1877.
-While the title "Acting Vice President" isn't defined in the Constitution, the title was widely used at the time (including by Ferry himself).
+On November 22, 1875, Vice President Henry Wilson died.
+Ferry, being president pro tempore of the Senate, became first in the line of presidential succession, and remained so until March 3, 1877.
+During this time he was regarded as the acting vice president of the United States The title of "acting vice president" is not defined in the Constitution, but was widely used at the time (including by Ferry himself).

-He presided over the 1876 impeachment trial of U.S. Secretary of War William Belknap and the meetings of the Electoral Commission created by Congress to resolve the disputed 1876 presidential election.
-Still president pro tempore at that time, he would have temporally become the acting president had the Electoral College vote not been certified by March 4, 1877; Congress certified Rutherford B. Hayes as the winner of the Electoral College vote on March 2.
+Ferry presided over the 1876 impeachment trial of William W. Belknap, the U.S. secretary of war, and the meetings of the Electoral Commission created by Congress to resolve the disputed 1876 presidential election.
+Still president pro tempore at that time, he would have temporally become the acting president had the Electoral College vote not been certified by March 4, 1877.
+Congress certified Rutherford B. Hayes as the winner of the Electoral College vote on March 2.

-On July 4, 1876, The United States celebrated its 100th anniversary with a ceremony in Philadelphia at Independence Hall, where the Declaration of Independence was approved on July 4, 1776.
+On July 4, 1876, the United States celebrated the 100th anniversary of the Declaration of Independence with a ceremony in Philadelphia at Independence Hall.
 President Grant was supposed to attend and lead the ceremony, but instead sent Ferry (as acting vice president) in his place.
 While Ferry was officiating, five women, headed by Susan B. Anthony, walked onto the platform and handed their "Declaration of Rights" to Ferry.
 As they were being taken off the stage, they threw out copies to the crowd.
-Anthony also read the Declaration to a large crowd and invited everyone to a NWSA convention nearby.
+Anthony also read the Declaration to a large crowd and invited everyone to a National Woman Suffrage Association convention nearby.